shahhyash/WheresTheFile/README.md

 - Server shutsdown
 - Server terminates thread

-## File Manifest
+## Efficiency Notes
 We read the file manifest into a struct to only read a manifest once during our implementation.
+We also only send over modified files in a compressed buffer during push.

 ## General Implementation Notes
 Our client commands are implemented as detailed in the project guide.